 Type 2 applications contain some functionality that cannot be implemented on the Web, and/or some unsupported features.
 The size of the application may be large, and/or the user objects in the application may have complex interdependencies.
-Modify the objects or code in the application and make it compliant with Appeon Features Help.
+Modify the objects or code in the application and make it compliant with Supported PB Features for Appen Web.